 In India, coffee farming is a business that is increasingly losing money.
 The industry is already struggling under the weight of high material and production costs, a labour shortage, and now shifts in climatic patterns.
 What are the different varieties of coffee?
 What are the challenges faced by the coffee industry in India?
-Read the article to know more about the Coffee industry in India.
+Read the article to learn more about the Coffee industry in India.

 India’s coffee cultivation